NGX Targets NNPCL, Dangote Refinery, Others in New Listings

 He noted that above all, a nation’s capital market should mirror its economic potential, adding that that has not been the case in Nigeria where huge chunks of the economy are unrepresented or underrepresented in the capital market.

-He stressed that the capital market capitalisation is less than 20 per cent of Nigeria’s GDP, stressing that when compared to South Africa, the market capitalisation of the Johannesburg Stock Exchange exceeds the GDP of the southern African country.
+He stressed that the capital market capitalisation is less than 20 per cent of Nigeria’s GDP, stressing that when compare to South Africa, the market capitalisation of the Johannesburg Stock Exchange exceeds the GDP of the southetn African country.

 “Such efforts are in the areas of dematerialisation of share certificates, clearing the unpaid dividend backlog and shortening time to market of primary issues.